top of page

 guitar (Treated)

-Shields has played with Sonic Boom’s experimental collective in the studio and in live settings, but rumors have circulated that none of his playing has actually ended up on this release.
-Ultimately, I simply don't know if those rumors are valid.
+Shields has played with Sonic Boom’s experimental collective in the studio and in live settings, but rumors have circulated that none of his playing actually ended up on this release.
+The rumor was never resolved and the contribution by Shields is unknown.

 ‘Message Personnel’ – Dot Allison: